 Are Inclusions Ever Desirable?

 With certain stones, like emeralds, inclusions are common.
 In fact, if you were to ever come across one without inclusions it would likely be fake.
 Because of this, inclusions found within emeralds are desirable.
-They speak to its authenticity.

 How Is Diamond Clarity Graded?